Chili sauce and paste

-Chili paste usually refers to a paste where the main ingredient is chili pepper.
+Chili paste usually refers to a product whose main ingredient is chili pepper.
 Some are used as a cooking ingredient, while others are used to season a dish after preparation.
 Some are fermented with beans, as in Chinese doubanjiang, and some are prepared with powdered fermented beans, as in Korean gochujang.
-There are different regional varieties of chili paste and also within the same cuisine.
+There are regional varieties of chili paste and also within the same cuisine.

 Chili sauces and pastes can be used as dipping sauces, cooking glazes and marinades.
-Many commercial varieties of mass-produced chili sauce and paste exist.
+There are many commercial varieties of mass-produced chili sauce and paste.

 Ingredients

-Ingredients typically include puréed or chopped chili peppers, vinegar, sugar and salt that are cooked, which thickens the mixture.
+Ingredients typically include puréed or chopped chili peppers, vinegar, sugar and salt, that are cooked, which thickens the mixture.
 Additional ingredients may include, water, garlic, other foodstuffs, corn syrup, spices and seasonings.
 Some varieties use ripe red puréed tomato as the primary ingredient.